izzddalfk/kumote/README.md

 A Telegram-based remote development assistant that connects you to your local projects through AI.
 Query your codebase, browse project structures, and get intelligent analysis of your development work from anywhere - all through simple Telegram messages.

+**Background Story:**

+It started on an ordinary morning.
+I was outside, mid-workout (part of my life-boot routine), when my mind drifted to the day’s tasks.
+A project lingered on my to-do list _—Project A—_ and I caught myself thinking:

+_"What if I could ask Claude about this right now?
+Get a head start before I even sit down at my desk?
+I’d know exactly what to prioritize—or if I should pivot entirely."_

+But there was a problem: **I wasn’t at my computer**.
+My AI tools were tethered to my workstation, and inspiration struck when I was away from it.

+That’s when the idea clicked:

+_"I need a bridge—a way to query Claude about my local projects from anywhere, as easily as sending a Telegram message."_

+**Kumote was born**—a tool that turns this workflow into reality.
+Now, whether I’m working out, traveling, or just away from my desk, my projects are always a question away.

 # Table of Contents

 - [Features](#features)